-From working with hurricane victims in Mississippi to engaging in environmental preservation projects in Oregon, University of Tampa students have spent their vacations in service to others.
-Coordinated as the PEACE (People Exploring Active Community Experiences) Alternative Breaks Program, it serves as a branch of the PEACE Volunteer Center at The University of Tampa.
-Committed to immersing students in a variety of cultures and social issues, the Alternative Breaks Program arranges domestic and international service opportunities for University of Tampa students, faculty and staff.
+From working with the Cherokee Nation in North Carolina to engaging in environmental preservation projects in Oregon, University of Tampa students have spent their vacations in service to others.
+The Alternative Breaks Program is a branch of the PEACE Volunteer Center at The University of Tampa, which is committed to immersing students in a variety of cultures and social issues.
+The Alternative Breaks Program arranges a total of eight domestic and international service opportunities for University of Tampa students, faculty and staff.

 All of the PEACE Alternative Break Programs emphasize the eight components of a quality break experience: strong direct service, orientation, education, training, reflection, reorientation, diversity, and are alcohol and drug free.